Equality, diversity and inclusion (EDI) project fund

 -

 Applicants must be a member of staff or a student at the University of St Andrews.
-Collaborative applications that involve both staff and students, or that involve collaborations between Schools and Units, are particularly encouraged.
+Collaborative applications that involve both staff and students, or that involve collaborations between Schools and professional services units, are particularly encouraged.

-Applications that are led by individual students or groups of students need to specify how any relevant Students’ Association subcommittees or societies have been notified of or involved in the design of the project.
-In addition, student applicants may consider discussing their plans with any relevant member or members of University staff ahead of submitting an application.
+Applications that are led by students need to specify how any relevant Students’ Association subcommittees or societies have been notified of or involved in the design of the project.
+In addition, student applicants may consider discussing their plans with any relevant members of University staff ahead of submitting an application.

-We would also encourage students to talk to the Director of EDI in their School to make them aware of the project or activity and to allow them to provide advice and guidance.
+We would also encourage students to talk to the Director of EDI in their School who may be able to provide advice and guidance.

 Any research or teaching related applications with student leads should also include a relevant member of staff as a co-applicant (for example, this may be the relevant research supervisor, School Director of EDI, Director of Teaching or Director of Research) and a letter of support from the member of staff should be emailed to ediprojectfund@st-andrews.ac.uk.